Gaza Officials Slam “Israel’s” Deliberate Use of Genocide and Starvation - Islam Times

 Gaza Officials Slam “Israel’s” Deliberate Use of Genocide and Starvation

-In a statement, Gaza's Government Media Office [GMO] said the “Israeli” entity was deploying the policy to bring about forced displacement of the people of the Palestinian territory.
+In a statement on Wednesday, Gaza's Government Media Office [GMO] said the “Israeli” entity was deploying the policy to bring about forced displacement of the people of the Palestinian territory.

 The regime launched the war on October 7 in response to an operation conducted by Gaza's resistance groups, dubbed Operation al-Aqsa Flood.